 Tumult Analytics uses Spark as its underlying data processing framework.
-This topic guide covers relevant information about Spark for users of the Analytics library.
+This topic guide covers relevant information about Spark for Tumult Analytics users.

 Configuring Spark sessions#

 Spark sessions to do all data processing operations.

 As long as Spark has an active session, any calls that “create” new Spark

 If you want Tumult Analytics to use Spark sessions with any specific properties, then before running Tumult Analytics code, you should create that Spark session:

 from pyspark.sql import SparkSession spark = SparkSession.builder.<your options here>.getOrCreate()

 As long as this session is active, Tumult Analytics will use it.

 When using Java 11, Spark requires that Java be passed some additional configuration options.